 LAT 1.
-Introductory Latin
+Latin 1

 A rapid introduction to the Latin language through reading passages of gradually increasing difficulty, with supporting materials on Pompeii and Roman Egypt.
+Follow up with Latin 2 in Winter or Spring and Latin 3 in Spring or Fall.

-LAT 10.
-Reading Latin Texts
+LAT 10.01.
+Landscapes of Latin